SaschaZeGerman/loginbuddy/README.md

 The instructions are made for Docker on a MacBook and may need to be adjusted for Windows users.

-- Preparation
-  - modify your hosts file, add this line: **127.0.0.1 local.loginbuddy.net demoserver.loginbuddy.net democlient.loginbuddy.net**
+- Add this line to your hosts file: **127.0.0.1 local.loginbuddy.net demoserver.loginbuddy.net democlient.loginbuddy.net**
-  - for MacBooks this would be done at ```/etc/hosts```
+  - for MacBooks this would be done at: `/etc/hosts`
-- Run ```docker run --name loginbuddy-demo -p 80:80 -p 443:443 -d saschazegerman/loginbuddy-demo:latest```
+- Run `docker run --name loginbuddy-demo -p 80:80 -p 443:443 -d saschazegerman/loginbuddy-demo:latest`
   - this will pull the latest demo image from docker hub
   - this will use ports 80 (http) and 443 (https)
 - Open a browser